Configure SSL for External HTTP Traffic to and from Tableau Server

 Configure the initial Tableau Server node for SSL.

-SSL certificate and key file will be distributed to each node as part of the configuration process.
+SSL certificate and key files will be distributed to each node as part of the configuration process.

 When you get the certificate files from the CA, save them to a location accessible by Tableau Server, and note the names of the certificate .crt and .key files and the location where you save them.
 You’ll need to provide this information to Tableau Server when you enable SSL.